 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

-Fresh basil is the base of this recipe.
+- Fresh basil is the best part of this recipe!
 Other leafy greens such as baby spinach, kale, arugula, or fresh herbs like parsley, cilantro, or mint are excellent substitutes.

-Extra virgin olive oil provides the liquid base to turn the dairy-free pesto into a sauce.
-Use another mild oil like avocado or grape seed oil as a substitute.
+- Extra virgin olive oil provides the liquid base to turn the dairy-free pesto into a sauce.
+Use another neutral oil like avocado or grapeseed oil as a substitute.

-Walnuts give it a nutty flavor and make dairy-free pesto less expensive than using pine nuts.
-Cashews and pistachios are great substitutes.
+- Walnuts give it a nutty flavor and make dairy-free pesto less expensive than using pine nuts.
+Cashews and pistachios are great substitutes or use pumpkin seeds, sunflower seeds, or hemp seeds for nut allergies.

 Below are step-by-step instructions for how to cook this recipe.
 The recipe card at the bottom shows the exact cooking time and temperatures.